 Here are five steps to improve the collection process and motivate your customers to keep their payments timely:

 1. Conduct an accounts receivable aging

 For example, suppose you ship merchandise with an invoice on the first of the month.
-Invoice aging will correctly show that, by the end of the month, the account is 30 days old.
-If you age your accounts according to the statement date, the report will incorrectly show that the account is current.
+Invoice aging will correctly show that by the end of the month the account is 30 days old.
+If you age all accounts according to the statement date, the report will incorrectly show that the accounts are current.

-Aging gives you not only a better handle on how long accounts are overdue but also the dollar amount of your company’s receivables outstanding.
+Aging gives you not only a better understanding on how long accounts are overdue but also the dollar amount of your company’s receivables outstanding.

 2. Regularly reconcile ledgers

-The accounts receivable ledger and the general ledger.
+Make sure the accounts receivable ledger and the general ledger add up correctly.

 3. Offer discounts for prompt payment